liujoshua/BridgeDocs/_articles/overview.md

 ![Sage Platform](/images/BridgeDataFlow.png)

-Data flows in a Bridge-supported mHealth as shown above.
+Data flows in a Bridge-supported mHealth study as shown above.

 1. Participants interact with an app on their smartphone.